thoughtspot/quickstarts/snowflake+thoughtspot-everywhere/README.md

-# Embed Analytics with ThoughtSpot Everywhere
+## Embed Analytics with ThoughtSpot Everywhere
+Duration: 0:15:00

 One of the major benefits of the ThoughtSpot Platform is the ability to a spectrum of development processes.
 So far during this tutorial we have utilized the visual tools.
 Now it is time to write some code.
 ThoughtSpot provides a complete set of RESTful APIs, and SDKs to allow you to embed analytics into any application.
 Collectively, these developer tools are called ThoughtSpot Everywhere.

 For this tutorial weThoughtSpot Everywhere Visual Embed SDK to take the Liveboard we just created and embed it into a REACT-based web application.
 This is a very typical scenario where a business may have an existing portal employees or customers use to track orders, sales, or whatever they need.
 With ThoughtSpot Everywhere, adding analytics is incredibly easy.
 Let’s get started.

-## Set up your Local Development Environment
+### Set up your Local Development Environment

 We are going to use React to build our web application.
 Installing and configuring React, and it’s dependencies is different for each environment.
 This tutorial will use Mac OS as the example development environment.
 You can find steps to install React for Windows [here](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/react-on-windows).
 For the Mac, you will need the following: